Ruben Mendoza: St. Louis leagues

 Mendoza played ten seasons in the St. Louis Major League, St. Louis Municipal League and St. Louis Soccer League with Zenthoefer Furs, St. Louis Raiders and St. Louis Kutis between 1951 and 1960.
-A prolific goal scorer, he spent most of his years either on the left wing or as a forward where he had a reputation for skillful and accurate headers.
+A prolific goal scorer, he spent most of his years either on the left wing or as a forward where he had a reputation for his headers.
 Wearing the number 10 jersey, he was known throughout the league for his ability to perform and score using the "bicycle kick".
-Unfortunately, St. Louis teams and leagues rarely kept accurate statistics for these years so we no longer know Mendoza's goals totals.
+Unfortunately, St. Louis teams and leagues rarely kept accurate statistics for these years so there is a lack of data.

 Mendoza won the league title in 1951 with Zenthoefer before moving to Raiders for the 1952 season.
 That year the Raiders won both the league title and National Amateur Cup.
 After Raiders won the Amateur Cup, Tom Kutis, owner of the Kutis Funeral Home, began sponsoring the team.
 The team, now known as St. Louis Kutis, went on to win the 1953, 1954, 1957 and 1960 league titles.
 St. Louis Kutis went on to win the National Amateur Cup every year from 1956 to 1960.
 In 1954, SL Kutis was runner-up in the National Challenge Cup before taking the title in 1957.
 In the 1950s, the U.S. Soccer Federation (USSF) frequently had difficulty fielding the U.S. national team and in 1957, USSF selected SL Kutis to represent the U.S. in the qualifying rounds for the 1958 FIFA World Cup.
 Despite its domestic success, the SL Kutis team was unable to take the U.S. to the cup finals.
 His teammates with SL Kutis included such U.S. greats as Bill Looby, Harry Keough and Frank Borghi.